Netflix/metaflow/docs/Environment escape.md

 At a high-level, the environment escape plugin allows a Python interpreter to forward calls to another interpreter.
 To set semantics, we will say that a *client* interpreter escapes to a *server* interpreter.
-The *server* interpreter operates in a slave-like mode with regards to the *client*.
+The *server* interpreter operates in a slave-like mode with regard to the *client*.
 To give a concrete example, imagine a package ``data_accessor`` that is available in the base environment you are executing in but not in your Conda environment.
 When executing within the Conda environment, the *client* interpreter is the Conda